igloo-project/igloo-doc/source/development/docs.rst

 .. code-block:: bash

-  click-igloodoc sphinx build html
+  igloo-doc sphinx build html

 The command 'docs' builds the documentation and generates the html files.

 .. code-block:: bash

-  click-igloodoc sphinx live
+  igloo-doc sphinx live

 The command 'docs-live' builds the documentation and opens it in a new tab of your browser, allowing you to see your modifications as soon as you save them.

 .. code-block:: bash

-  click-igloodoc sphinx clean
+  igloo-doc sphinx clean

 The command 'docs-clean' cleans all the build directory and files.